 Being in the software development market since 2007, the IntelliSoft team has delivered numerous successful projects.
 You can find some of them in our portfolio.

-But what is notable about those projects?
-We apply a secured software development lifecycle when developing them.
-Want to know what a secured software development life cycle is?
+Want to know more about a secure software development life cycle?
 Read on.
-In this article, we have gathered SDLC best practices, phases, and processes of secure software development life cycle so that you can leverage our tips for your project.
+In this article, we have gathered the best practices, secure SDLC phases, and processes of secure software development life cycle so that you can leverage our tips for your project.

 SDLC is a methodology that will help you achieve all these goals and significantly reduce your development cost while increasing productivity.
 It’s a plan that eliminates common bugs and pitfalls by evaluating existing systems for weaknesses.